MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 6. Launch **Control Panel**.
 7. Under Network and Internet, select **View network status and tasks**.
-8. Verify that there is an active network, which is listed as being priv.contoso.local, and a Domain network.
+8. Verify that there's an active network, which is listed as being priv.contoso.local, and a Domain network.
 9. Close **Control Panel**.

 ## Optional: Set up the sample web application

-In this section, you can install and configure the sample web application for the MIM PAM REST API.
+In this section, you'll install and configure the sample web application for the MIM PAM REST API.
 This component is only needed if you wish to learn how to use the MIM PAM REST API.
 If you intend to use PowerShell to request and approve access, continue with the next section to install the MIM PAM requestor cmdlets.

 1. From the sample web application archive, download the [Identity Management samples](https://github.com/Azure/identity-management-samples) as a zip file.